Greaver77/valkyrie/Valkyrie-Source-Code.md

     vcs custom --args checkout develop
     rosdep install --from-paths src -i -y

+This step is only needed for robot processors and testbeds.
+Do NOT do this step for operator workstations.
 Move the Vanguard init file.

     sudo cp ~/val_indigo/src/val_vanguard_config/upstart/val-vanguard.conf /etc/init/val-vanguard.conf